ibexa/documentation-developer/docs/community_resources/support_maintenance_faq.md

 As an alternative, you can use [composer-patches](https://github.com/cweagans/composer-patches).
 You can apply patches received from eZ Support, community or the others using your `composer.json` file.
 All you need is to specify which package will receive patches and give the path/URL to the actual file.
 This should be done inside `extra` section.
 Packages which should receive patches will be removed during `composer update` or `composer require` so they can be re-installed and re-patched.

-When upgrading to the release that already contains specified patches, composer will throw an error alongside message that they cannot be applied and will be skipped.
+When updating to the release that already contains specified patches, composer will throw an error alongside message that they cannot be applied and will be skipped _([this is configurable](https://github.com/cweagans/composer-patches#error-handling))_.
 They can be manually removed from `composer.json` now.

 #### How to clear the cache properly?